Skip to content

 Screen

-The screen is used by all other functions and libraries.
+The screen object is used by all the other functions and libraries.

 Configure